umbraco/UmbracoDocs/10/umbraco-cms/reference/notifications/README.md

 ## Showing messages in the CMS

-When handling notifications for CMS actions, you can inform the Umbraco user of the status of your notification by adding to the `notification.Messages` property within the `Handle` function.
+When handling notifications for CMS actions, you can inform the Umbraco user of the status of your notification.
+This is done by adding to the `notification.Messages` property within the `Handle` function.

 This could be used to inform the user to an additional operation that has been performed, or alert them to an error that has occoured.